AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 * A user with above-average typing speed (50 WPM) for regular English text (i.e., not code, not system admin commands) should be able to accomplish most basic tasks like adding contacts faster using commands than using the mouse.
 * Should not require a login, since ScoopBook is on a user’s own device.
 * All user data must be stored locally and should not require an internet connection for core functionality.
-* The application must not lose data in the event of a sudden system crash or power failure.
 * The application must be developed using modular, well-documented code to support future feature additions and maintenance.

 ### Glossary